 Just make sure you have your tickets purchased and linked to My Disney Experience and book your Disney Park Pass as soon as you can.

 Do you prefer to buy your tickets from Disney or through a discounted ticket seller?
 Are you willing to put forth the effort to pay for your tickets with discounted Disney gift cards?
-Let me know your thoughts below, and don’t forget to like The Disney Journey on Facebook to stay up to date with new posts.
+Let me know your thoughts below.